RangerMauve/ipfs-thing-talks-2022/writable-gateways.md

 For raw HTTP libraries, this requires encoding data in multipartm/form-data encodings.
 More practically within browser clients this can be done via built in APIs like `FormData` and `fetch()`.
 Unlike CAR files which require more code for properly building up data, you can make use of existing browser primitives without extra dependencies to upload data.
-One downside is that the formdata spec doesn't allow for specifying subfolders within file names being uploaded, so you cannot
+One downside is that the formdata spec doesn't allow for specifying subfolders within file names being uploaded, so you're stuck with just adding files at the top level.
 -->

 - mim-type: `multipart/form-data`